cakephp/docs/en/appendices/3-5-migration-guide.rst

 * Cache engines no longer throw an exception when they fail or are misconfigured, but instead fall back to the noop ``NullEngine``.
 Fallbacks can also be :ref:`configured <cache-configuration-fallback>` on a per-engine basis.
+* ``Cake\Database\Type\DateTimeType`` will now marshal ISO-8859-1 formatted
+  datetime strings (e.g. 2017-07-09T12:33:00+00:02) in addition to the previously accepted format.
+If you have a subclass of DateTimeType you may need to update your code.

 New Features
 ============